 ‘I’ve used one before and I’m pretty sure I saw myself, I just didn’t realise it was me until afterward.’
 Harry frowned.
 ‘I made a self-fulfilling loop.’

 ‘I’ve got a list.
-Apparation.
+Apparition.
 Mind arts.
-The disillusionment charm.
+The Disillusionment Charm.
 Some random French girl stole my glasses, tried to interrogate me, then vanished.
 I’m pretty sure she disillusioned herself and it looked useful.’

-‘The mind arts is something of specialty of mine.’
+‘The Mind Arts are something of a specialty of mine.’
 Salazar straightened his snake out along his shoulders.
 ‘If you don’t stay still, you annoying piece of living upholstery, I’m going to transfigure you into a worm.’

 Harry pretended he hadn’t heard that.
 ‘I discovered some muggle mind exercises that help you clear your mind and focus.
 They seem like they’d be the same as the magical ones, but I can’t easily get into the restricted section to check.’

 ‘Occlumency is the art of shielding your mind.
 It’s a bit of a misnomer, actually.
-What you really do is organise your thoughts so an intruder can’t see anything.’
+What you really do is empty your thoughts so an intruder can’t see anything.’

 Salazar nodded.
 ‘I imagine it would.
 My daughter was even more skilled than I was in the area.
 Tom was no amateur, either.’